Yagisan/yagisans_better_stellaris/README.md

 - Every year, try to respawn 1 anomaly.
 - Every second year, try to respawn 4 anomalies.
 - Every fifth year, try to respawn 10 anomalies.

+## Archaeological Sites

+In the base game, completed archaeological sites remain on the map.
+This causes accessibility issue when there are multiple archaeological sites in the same system.
+Now, 2 years after any site is fully excavated, the archaeological site will be removed.

+In the base game, you eventually run out of archaeological sites, and your science ships become much less useful.
+By respawning archaeological sites scientists can continue to level up, and science ships can continue to be useful, throughout the game.

+### Respawning

+Every 5 years the game will now attempt to respawn archaeological sites, provided their spawn conditions are met.
+These can respawn anywhere in the galaxy, in both player and AI controlled space.

+The respawn system will attempt to respawn all archaeological sites that indicate that they can exist multiple times.
+This includes DLC and mod added archaeological sites.

+Each attempt at respawning an archaeological sites has an 85% chance of success.

+The specific spawn rate is:

+- Every fifth year, try to respawn 3 archaeological sites.

 ## Warfare